Victor-Morel/iSecChalmers/iSecSeminar/CHECKLIST.md

 Check these off as you're preparing to announce the talk, but _don't_ commit the filled-in list!

+---

 * [ ] Email speaker and ask for infos
   * Title
   * Abstract
   * Bio
   * Picture
   * Personal webpage
+  * Ask whether to stream the talk on Zoom
+* [ ] Add the event to Google Calendar
 * [ ] Ensure room is booked
   * Standard timeslot: Thu 13:15-14:15
 * [ ] Update website